 fastboot flash cache cache.img

 - When the Nexus 5 factory images are installed to your phone, it will be on 100% stock firmware, like when you bought it.
-However, it’ll still have unlocked bootloader.
+However, it’ll still have unlocked the bootloader.
 If you want to lock the bootloader again, issue the following command:

 fastboot oem lock

-- If you wish to keep your Nexus 5 with unlocked bootloader, skip Step 9 and press the Power button on phone when its screen shows START.
+- If you wish to keep your Nexus 5 with an unlocked bootloader, skip Step 9 and press the Power button on phone when its screen shows START.

 Most Nexus factory images come with some flash scripts.
-By running them, you can easily install all required files to your phone in a single hit.
+By running them, you can easily install all the required files to your phone in a single hit.
 However, we still recommend that you use the fastboot command method given above.
 If you choose to use the flash scripts you can launch a command prompt window and issue the following command: